grscwf/twin-mt/nero-dev-guide.md

 ## Rationales

+### State.random
-- State.random.
-SugarCube has an option to seed a deterministic rng, which in theory might be helpful for reproducing sessions.
+- SugarCube has an option to seed a deterministic rng, which in theory might be helpful for reproducing sessions.
-  - The problem is that savestates with seeded random are incompatible with states without seeded random.
+- Savestates with seeded random are incompatible with savestates without seeded random.
-  - Conversion is possible, but there's no way to make the seed-added state reproducible.
-  - In general, savestates are not necessarily reproducible anyway, since they can be created from multiple versions of the storygraph.
-  - Approximate reproducible is still useful, but breaking old saves is makes it not worth it.
-  - For any useful reproducible, stub out random with a fixed constant.
-  - Also, if deterministic rng is enabled, SugarCube's structure makes it awkward to render a passage independent of history, as used by archives.
+- Deterministic rng makes it awkward to render a passage independent of history, as used by archives.

-    (It's not impossible, but has some awkward caveats.)
+### nobr
+- SugarCube's default line-breaking behavior is pretty awkward.
+  - Passages with a lot of `<<if>>` and other macros need a lot of backslashes or `<<nobr>>`
+  - When paragraphs must be a single line, diffs become really awkward to read.
+- Most passages will have `<<nobr>>` around the whole passage.
+  - `?P` is used to separate paragraphs.
+  - `?P` is `<br><br>` instead of `<p>` because `<p>` has unintuitive behavior in html/css (`<p>` cannot contain any block elements.)
+- A passage included be others should end with `<<nobr>>\`, because the inclusion does not inherit the parent's nobr, and the trailing newline will become a `<br>`.
+- Any type of `nobr` breaks `//` comments in JS, because `nobr` works by replacing newlines with spaces before parsing.
+  - This is why we don't use `Config.passages.nobr`.
+Setting that makes it super awkward to write JS in the Init passages.
+- Using the `nobr` tag instead of explicit `<<nobr>>` is maybe ok?
+  But it feels better to make it explicit in the text.